KarishmaChauhan1996/Inventory-Management--Interactive-SQL-UI/README.md

 This step simulates how businesses store and organize data with rules built directly into the database.

-#### Step 2: Build the Streamlit Frontend
+### Step 2: Build the Streamlit Frontend

-Next, we will create a web interface using Streamlit that allows users to:
+Next, we  created a web interface using Streamlit that allows users to:

 View and filter data from tables and views